tzcorda/tzcorda.github.io/content/authors/admin/_index.md

     url: https://www.unimi.it

 # Short bio (displayed in user profile at end of posts)
-bio: Working on authoritarianisms and regime transformations, aid and sanctions, Africa.
+bio: Working on authoritarian politics, regime transformations, foreign pressure.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.